specialprivacy/special-log-generator/README.md

 - `--purposePrefix`: The prefix string to be used for the generated Purpose attributes (default: "Purpose")
 - `--locationNum`: The number of Location attribute values to generate (default: 0)
 - `--locationPrefix`: The prefix string to be used for the generated Location attributes (default: "Location")
-- `--userIdNum`: The number of UserId attribute values to generate (default: 0)
+- `--userIDNum`: The number of UserId attribute values to generate (default: 0)
-- `--userIdPrefix`: The prefix string to be used for the generated UserId attributes (default: "UserId")
+- `--userIDPrefix`: The prefix string to be used for the generated UserId attributes (default: "UserId")
 - `--attributesNum`: The number of Attributes attribute values to generate (default: 0)
 - `--attributesPrefix`: The prefix string to be used for the generated Attributes attributes (default: "Attributes")